Uplifting Words for You

 With permission, I have extracted this picture-quote from Woman's Day.
 All rights reserved worldwide.

-Now that the coronavirus has reached my beloved country, I am praying that God may spare my family, relatives and true friends from catching the virus.
-I am also praying that authorities all over the world will conquer the virus sooner than later, the way they conquered Ebola and SARS.
+Now that the coronavirus has reached my beloved country, I am praying that God may spare my family, relatives and true friends from the virus.
+I am also praying that authorities all over the world will conquer the virus sooner rather than later, the way Ebola and SARS were conquered.
 You see, interceding through prayers is the only part I can play in combating the spread of the virus.

-Hearing of the way people are suffering from the health complications caused by the coronavirus has sparked in me memories of the times I was seriously ill in the past.
+Hearing the way coronavirus is causing health complications has reminded me of the times I was seriously ill in the past.
 One afternoon in the mid '90s when I was in Standard Two or Three for instance, I felt very weak while walking home from school.
-So weak did I feel that I kept resting during the walk; it was not business as usual.
-I must have recovered from that terrible weakness since I can't remember missing school the following day.
+So weak was I that I kept resting during the walk; it was not business as usual.
+I must have recovered from that terrible weakness as I can't remember missing school the following day.

-Then on another day in 1999 when I was in Standard Six, I became ill when I went to school.
+Then in 1999 when I was in Standard Six, I became ill when I went to school one day.
 I apprised my teachers of the way I was feeling.
 Luckily, the teachers sympathized with me and took me to a clinic in my hometown of Kiserian where I tested positive for malaria.
-I recollect vividly feeling weak and restless as well as lacking appetite for food.
-And as I received treatment in the clinic, I suddenly hated girls, especially one I used to admire.
+I was weak, restless and lacking appetite for food.

 ---------------------------------------------------------------------